 Grouped into academies, students engage in a year-long, interactive curriculum encouraging utilization of the various support services, and learning opportunities offered at Massasoit, coupled with the support of direct peers, and community volunteers as mentors.

-For more information, contact ubuntuscholars@massasoit.edu or 508-588-9100, x1416.
+For more information, contact Jeff Joseph, Director of Minority Mentorship Programs and First-Year Experience, Brockton Campus, Student Center, SC1886, jjoseph40@massasoit.mass.edu, 508-588-9100, x1416.

 Veterans Services

 Veterans Center